whoswho-rockart/wwr3/README.md

 the founding of CCSP in 1964.

-CCSP will present the third edition of “Who’s who in rock-art” (wwr3) at its 2018 congress, “On the Shoulders of Giants” (31 August to 2 September, Boario Terme, Valcamonica, Italy), which commemorates fifty years since the first Valcamonica Symposium and thirty years of the Cooperativa Archeologica «Le Orme dell’Uomo».
+CCSP will present the third edition of “Who’s who in rock-art” (wwr3) at the 2018 international rock art congress, “On the Shoulders of Giants” (31 August to 2 September, Boario Terme, Valcamonica, Italy), which commemorates fifty years since the first Valcamonica Symposium and thirty years of the Cooperativa Archeologica «Le Orme dell’Uomo».

 There were 285 researchers in the 1995 edition and 305 in that of 1996.
 Since then, some colleagues are no longer with us.